KoreTeknology/Blender-3x-Audio-Research/research-concepts-references.md

 Blender can work with various types of audio files and formats: .WAV, .MP3, ...

+## Rendering Audio

+About the multi-channel rendering and export features...

 ### Blender Sound Settings Preferences

 Blender gots a bunch of Audio settings in the system configuration preferences: